daddia/contextor/docs/architecture/design/index.md

-# Feature Design Document Index
+# Solution Design Document Index

-Below are all the Feature Design Documents.
-Feature Design Documents capture detailed technical designs for specific features, systems, or platform components that implement business or technical requirements.
+Below are all the Solution Design Documents.
+Solution Design Documents capture detailed technical designs for specific features, systems, or platform components that implement business or technical requirements.

-## What is a Feature Design Document?
+## What is a Solution Design Document?

-A Feature Design Document captures the comprehensive technical design for a feature or system component.
+A Solution Design Document captures the comprehensive technical design for a feature or system component.
 Each design document describes:

 - The problem being solved and requirements
 - Goals and non-goals of the implementation